-The Governance and Nominating Committee of the Board has nominated eight (8) persons consisting of Andrew Makrides, Charles D. Goodwin, Lawrence J. Waldman, Michael Geraghty, John Andres, Craig Swandal, Minnie Baylor-Henry and Wendy Levine, each a current Director, for re-election to the Board.
+The Governance and Nominating Committee of the Board has unanimously recommended to the Board, and the Board has unanimously nominated eight (8) persons consisting of Stavros Vizirgianakis, Charles D. Goodwin, Lawrence J. Waldman, Michael Geraghty, John Andres, Craig Swandal, Minnie Baylor-Henry and Wendy Levine, each a current Director, for reelection to the Board